bpp/bpp-manual/bpp-4-manual.md

 parameters when the species delimitation and species tree are fixed (specified by the user).
 Analyses A01, A10, and A11 estimate parameters and model probabilities of the different MSC models.
-The multispecies-coalescent-with-introgression (MSci) model, first implemented in BPP version 4.1 and described in [Introgression Models](#introgression-models), adds introgression nodes to the tree, each with a new parameter, the **introgression probability** ($\varphi$) see [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296).
+The multispecies-coalescent-with-introgression (MSC-I) model, first implemented in BPP version 4.1 and described in [Introgression and Migration Models](#introgression-and-migration-models), adds introgression nodes to the tree, each with a new parameter, the **introgression probability** ($\varphi$) see [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296).
 The Isolation-with-migration (IM) model adds a matrix of **instantaneous migration rates** (**M**) (see [Isolation With Migration Models](#isolation-with-migration-models))